 The research thesis is an option for Professional Doctoral students with exceptional research and writing skills.
-This option differs from the ministry project in that it is a 80-125 page work driven by literary research toward the development and validation of a thesis statement applied to the broader church rather than a practical project geared toward a local ministry setting.
-Permission must be granted to present a research thesis in place of a ministry research project by submitting the following items: a Research Thesis Request Form; a 10-15 page exemplary research paper; and a 1 page abstract that includes the title, thesis statement, and general direction of the work.
+This option differs from the ministry project in that it is a 100-125 page work driven by literary research toward the development and validation of a thesis statement applied to the broader church rather than a practical project geared toward a local ministry setting.
+Permission must be granted to present a research thesis in place of a ministry research project according to the instructions provided during the student's first semester.
 The Office of Professional Doctoral Studies and the potential supervisor will review these documents and determine whether the thesis request will be approved or denied.
 If approved, the student will write a thesis proposal in course 80600 and submit it to the Professional Doctoral Office and the supervisor for approval.
-Once these parties have accepted the proposal, the director of Professional Doctoral Studies will recommend it to the associate vice president for Doctoral Studies for recommendation to the faculty for approval.

 The student then engages in research and writing to complete the thesis.
 Upon its completion, the student will defend the thesis before a committee of the faculty supervisor and a second professor approved by the director of Professional Doctoral Studies.